zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 #### Teams

 The `conda-forge` Github organization has thousands of teams.
-Most of them are associated to a feedstock, but there a few special ones that are not!
+Most of them are associated with a feedstock, but there are a few special ones that are not!

 - [`Core`](https://github.com/orgs/conda-forge/teams/Core)
 - [`staged-recipes`](https://github.com/orgs/conda-forge/teams/staged-recipes)